Sukhraj2454/Daa-Project/README.md

 # Daa-Project
-This was a Design and Analysis of Algorithms' Course Project which was focussed on Creating a GUI for some Greedy Based Algorithms.
+This is a Design and Analysis of Algorithms' Course Project which was focussed on Creating a GUI for some Greedy Based Algorithms.